Vernon Drury Case

 A few days after the attack they heard from some traders that the Indians lost nine men including their chief.
 Only two of the wagon train party were wounded including Melcena who was shot in the shoulder.

 Dru and May Thompson were married in Willits in 1888.
 She was seventeen and he twenty-three.
 May was a member of the almost-famous Cameron clan that emigrated from Scotland in 1772 and settled in Georgia.
 May’s grandfather, John Cameron, was born in Georgia and became a millwright and a Presbyterian minister.
-In 1825 he moved to Sangamon County, Illinois where, together with his uncles James Rutledge, founded the town of New Salem.
+In 1825 he moved to Sangamon County, Illinois where, together with his uncle James Rutledge, founded the town of New Salem.
 They built a dam and a water powered sawmill on the Sangamon River.
 New Salem is where Abraham Lincoln spent his early adulthood.
 As he was studying law and making his first forays into politics, Lincoln fell in love with Ann Mayes Rutledge; James Rutledge’s daughter and Cameron’s cousin.
 They were engaged to be married in the fall of 1835 after the future President completed his law studies.
 However, that summer typhoid fever swept the town and tragically claimed Ann’s life.

 In 1849 Cameron led a wagon train from Iowa to Sacramento, California, where he continued his ministry.